oleg-shilo/cs-script.npp/README.md

 ____
 This plugin allows convenient editing and execution of the C# code (scripts).
 It also allows the usual C# intellisense and project management tasks to be performed in a way very similar to the MS Visual Studio.

-In addition to this, it provides generic debugging functionality (with the integrated Managed Debugger) as well as the ability to prepare C# scripts for the deployment packages (script+engine or self-contained executable).
+Older versions of plugin that targer .NET Framework provide generic debugging functionality (with the integrated Managed Debugger) as well as the ability to prepare C# scripts for the deployment packages (script+engine or self-contained executable).
+Debugging is not supported on the .NET Core editions.

 Typically user opens the C# file with Notepad++ and after presses 'Load' button on the CS-Script toolbar the all features can be accessed through two Notepad++ dockable panels Project and Output panel.

 ![](wiki/css_npp.gif)

+_Debugger is only available for older versions of plugin that targer .NET Framework but not .NET Core.
+For .NET Core use Visual studio to debug your scripts._

 ![](wiki/debugger.png)